jwaugh/VelocityOpticalFiber/README.md

               - Study Ammon's Model for FTTH and how they are doing it with zero debt.
                 - Trying to do this with zero debt, may prove silly when we could look for grants or even loan opportunities at very low rates.

+v1.0.0 Working app

+- connected seamlessly with local, county, state and federal governments over a fiber network owned by the citizens of Lewis County and West Virginia.